sutch/image-building-sandbox/README.markdown

 1. Rename the OVF file to remove the timestamp

-   To allow the OVF image to be used by other Packer templates, rename the OVF file to remove the timestamp:
+   To allow the OVF image to be used by other Packer templates, copy (or rename) the OVF file to a filename not containing the timestamp.

+   Mac OS X and Linux
    ```
-   mv output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox-*.ovf output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox.ovf
+   cp output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox-*.ovf output-ubuntu-14.04.amd64.virtualbox/packer-ubuntu-14.04.amd64.virtualbox.ovf
    ```

+   ### Microsoft Windows 7 Workaround

+   Microsoft Windows 7 appears to have challenges with renaming OVF files.
+Instead update the gitlab.json file to refer to the OVF file containing the timestamp.

 1. Download and install the Puppet manifests needed for GitLab from Puppet Forge (installs to HOME/puppet)